PlantWhenNow

 For more on what to plant alongside your beans, check out our companion planting chart.

 Beans are frost-sensitive — timing matters.
-Our free planting calendar gives you the ideal planting window for your zip code.
+Use the planting calendar below to get the ideal planting window for your zip code.

 Frequently asked questions